Back to Blog

 Retrieval speed.
 The whole point is getting the right prompt into your AI tool as fast as possible.
 If it takes more than 3-4 seconds, you're just replacing one friction with another.

 Dynamic variables.
 Static prompts are fine.
 Prompts that auto-inject your clipboard, today's date, or a custom input are genuinely better — you write the template once and it works every time.
+We go deeper on how dynamic variables in prompt templates change the game.

 No lock-in.
 Your prompt library is valuable.
 If it's trapped in a proprietary format or a cloud service that might shut down, you're taking on risk you don't need to.